PaperPrototype/Intro-Voxel-Terrain-in-Unity/Week 0 - Voxels + Triangles/Lecture/english.md

     |   |___Quad.cs (Script)
 ```

 Open the scene we made by double-clicking it.
-In the scene add an empty GameObject.
+In the "Quad" scene add an empty GameObject.

 Open the script by double-clicking it.
 The gameObject will need a MeshRenderer component and a MeshFilter component.
 We can force Unity to have these on the GameObject by adding a `RequireComponent` attribute above the `Quad` class.